 It does fall down when it comes to engines though – there’s only a 2.2-litre diesel available.
 That said, it drives well and produces enough power for the standard four-wheel-drive system to come in useful.
 While it isn’t too happy off-road, there’s ample overtaking power for most situations.
 It’s not quite as efficient as the Land Rover, being capable of around 47mpg.

-For the best price on this reasonably priced Kia, our Kia Sorento configurator will hunt out the best deals on offer.
+For a great deal on this reasonably priced Kia, our Kia Sorento configurator will hunt out the best available offers.

 The Volvo XC60 is the safe and stylish Swede that takes on the Discovery Sport.
 It doesn’t have seven seats, but as to be expected from Volvo, it’s fantastically well-made and is the safest car in its class.
 The interior has a premium feel to it – the innovative dashboard design includes only the best plastics.